pusher/websockets-from-scratch-tutorial/README.md

 end
 ```

-While this code is running, open up your browser console and create a websocket connection to your server:
+Run this app and while this code is running, open up your browser console and create a WebSocket connection to your server:

 ```js
 var socket = new WebSocket("ws://localhost:3333");